Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 How To Get Adequate Protein

-If you’re currently getting less than 12.5% protein, our high-protein food lists can help you get more protein per serving and give your body the protein it craves.
+If you’re currently getting less than 14% protein, high-protein foods provide more protein per serving, giving you the protein your body craves.

 How to Move Towards Optimal Protein Intake

-However, if you’re already getting more than 12.5% protein and want to level up your game, check out our protein-rich foods, which provide more protein per calorie to help you increase your protein %.
+However, if you’re already getting more than 14% protein and want to increase your satiety, check out our protein-rich foods, which provide more protein per calorie to help you increase your protein percentage.

 Nutrient Dense Foods List